Command StaffChief of the Department of Public Safety - Melvin Williams

 Access to Bethune Cookman University parking facilities are controlled with the use of valid parking decals and/or passes issued and monitored by the Department of Public Safety.
 Decals may be purchased by University faculty / staff and/or students.
 Valid parking passes may be obtained for campus visitors, vendors and/or by valid decal-holders (on a temporary basis).

-Any vehicle parked on campus without a valid parking decal or pass displayed is subject to ticketing, and/or towing.
+Any vehicle parked on campus without a valid parking decal or pass displayed is subject to ticketing, and/or towing at owner's expense.
 This also applies to “Reserved” parking areas, the University offers no guarantee of a parking space in a convenient area, but there is adequate space available.

 - Emergencies & Alerts: Whether it’s a severe weather occurrence or an important health notice, the University will make every effort to inform the campus community of emergency situations on campus.
 In most instances, students, faculty and staff will receive alerts via e-mail and/or automated voice mails.
 In addition, alerts are posted on the University website.